Life Happens: Development

+The working title of the film was BFF & Baby.

 In an interview, Ritter described how she and Coiro came up with the movie's plot.
 "Kat and I have been longtime friends.
 We’re both very psychotically driven, hard-working young women, and we always had this plan to dominate the world, like the two characters in the movie.
 We started writing and she had a baby, and we had this eureka moment where we just realized that’s the story we wanted to tell, about young girls, figuring out who they are and trying to have it all, but also when you throw a baby in the mix, it creates a whole other set of challenges."

 Release

-Life Happens premiered at the Los Angeles Film Festival and has been chosen as a selection to the 2012 Tribeca Film Festival.
+Life Happens premiered at the Los Angeles Film Festival and was chosen as a selection to the 2012 Tribeca Film Festival.

 Reception

-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 26%, based on 31 reviews, and an average rating of 4.3/10.
+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 24%, based on 29 reviews, and an average rating of 4.3/10.
 On Metacritic, which assigns normalized rating to reviews, the film has a weighted average score of 44 out of 100, based on 16 critics, indicating "mixed or average" reviews.

 Richard Roeper of the Chicago Sun-Times called Life Happens "a much milder and more grounded comedy than the recent Bridesmaids, with a smart if somewhat contrived script".

 Gary Goldstein of the Los Angeles Times said "the film is rarely hijacked by its more familiar themes and sitcom potential.
 Instead, aided by a nimbly voluble script by Kat Coiro and Ritter, it emerges as an amusing kaleidoscope of contemporary urban angst and romantic aspirations".
 Justin Lowe of The Hollywood Reporter liked the relationship between the women but thought the "execution dissipate[d] most of the film's potential".
 Elizabeth Weitzman of The New York Daily News rated the film three out of five stars, noting that the filmmakers "spice up the formula just enough to keep us watching".